-How the $1.9 trillion U.S. stimulus package compares to other countries’ coronavirus spending
+How the $1.9 trillion U.S. stimulus package compares with other countries’ coronavirus spending

 In a number of European countries, governments have resorted to extensive loan guarantees to help prop up businesses.
 Elgin and his colleagues have not included these in fiscal outlay, instead counting them as macro-financial policy.

 Other researchers, such as Ned Davis Research, have included these loan guarantees in their estimates.
-“Ultimately, that’s money that will have to be paid back,” said Alejandra Grindal, senior international Economist with Ned Davis Research Group.
+“Ultimately, that’s money that will have to be paid back,” said Alejandra Grindal, senior international economist with Ned Davis Research Group.
 “Whereas if you look at all the details of the U.S. stimulus and particularly this one that’s coming right now, this is outright cash payments.”

 About those $1,400 checks ...

-The United States is one of only major economic powers to offer new cash payments as a response to the pandemic.
-Japan gave out more than $900 to all citizens last year, but has not yet committed to repeating that approach.
+The United States is one of the few major economic powers to offer new cash payments as a response to the pandemic.
+Japan gave out more than $900 to all citizens last year but has not yet committed to repeating that approach.

 Last year, Brazilian President Jair Bolsonaro pumped $110 per month into the hands of some of the country’s poorest.
 The program, estimated to cost almost $10 billion a month, has since ceased.